piyushmohan01/Photo-Editor/README.md

 - Choose your Filter by clicking on the Button of your choice.
 - You can increase the intensity of the first two filters by clicking on their buttons successively.
 - If a filter button is clicked before uploading a picture, a text pop-up displays the message.
+- If the user finds the buttons/font to be small, the user can increase the zoom on the site which would eventually increase the size of the buttons/font leaving the canvas of the same size.
 - You can navigate through filters without Resetting each time.
 - In case, you wish to go back to the original photo, click on the "Reset" button.
 - Further, if you wish to change the original photo, you can click on "Choose file" once again.